Ephreaym/Bot-Script/README.md

 3.)
 You can now host a game with bots enabled!
 Make sure to either host a CTF map or enable teams for arena.
 The game will crash without teams enabled.

+4.)
+If installed properly the game will give you this message on map launch: "Bot script installed successfully!"

 You can change settings in game through chat (altering the settings in the code directly is not advised).

 Some basic server settings: